 A child who witnesses or experiences emotional or physical abuse, or struggles through neglect, will often show signs of trauma as an adult.
-Dealing with any type of abuse means we will be affected, whether we realise we are or not.
+Dealing with any type of abuse means those children will be affected, whether they realise they are, or not.
 Emotional trauma escapes no-one.

-Children will begin to evaluate what everything means out of the events they witness and in doing so, we create an internal map of how our world looks to us.
-If a child has the love and support they’re supposed to have, their internal map will look and feel normal, but sadly not all children get that.
+Children will begin to evaluate what everything means out of the events they witness and in doing so, will create an internal map of how their world looks to them.
+If a child has the love and support they’re supposed to have, their internal map will look and feel normal.

-Sadly, because of abuse, damaged children will create a version of themselves that they think their parents or family will love and accept.
-They in effect become the person their family wants them to be.
-That way, they don’t have to think about or change anything and their family get what they want.
-Those children will continue to bury how they feel, just so that their needs will be met.
+Because of abuse, damaged children will create a version of themselves that they think their family will love and accept.
+They become the person their family wants them to be.
+That way, they don’t have to think or change anything and their family get what they want.
+Those children will continue to bury how they feel, just so their needs will be met.

-When anyone continues to bury their emotions, they begin to lose touch with reality, of who they are.
-I believe though, that no matter the age, it’s important we challenge ourselves so that if we’re not connecting with our feelings, we begin to connect, in a way that makes us feel normal, whole and safe, particularly around abuse.
+When anyone buries their emotions, they lose touch with reality, of who they are.
+It is important we challenge ourselves so that if we don’t connect with our feelings, we begin to connect in a way that makes us feel normal, safe and whole.